Hologram David Attenborough brings rainforests and deserts to life in central London

 “As the world wakes up to carbon storage and preserving habitats and restoration, people are going to say: we need more plants.”

-The Green Planet AR Experience at Piccadilly Circus is free to book and will run between 11 February and 9 March.
+The Green Planet AR Experience at Piccadilly Circus, Powered by EE 5G is free to book and will run between 11 February and 9 March.

 Register for free to continue reading